qylen/DefocusGAN/README.md

 # DefocusGAN
-Learnable Blur Kernel for Single-Image Defocus Deblurring in the Wild
+Learnable Blur Kernel for Single-Image Defocus Deblurring in the Wild (we has been accepted by AAAI2023, submission 4052)

 This is the github space of DefocusGAN.